Editor’s Note: This post was originally published April 2, 2015 and was updated for accuracy and comprehensiveness on August 10, 2018.

 According to to Paul Farris’ book Marketing Metrics, a repeat customer has a 60% – 70% chance of converting!
 This is great news for your store – the more repeat customers you have, the less you will have to spend on conversion tactics like abandoned cart offers.

 Adobe conducted a similar study that looked at conversion rates of repeat customers.
-Adobe found that a customer who has purchased with your store 2 times before is 9x more likely to convert than a first time shopper.
+They found that a customer who has purchased with your store 2 times before is 9x more likely to convert than a first time shopper.

 As you can see, that’s a big spike in conversion rates from repeat customers that you will not want to miss out on!
-This increase in conversion makes repeat customers much more profitable than customer you acquire through your online marketing efforts.
+This increase in conversion makes repeat customers much more profitable than any customer you acquire through your online marketing efforts.

 Not only do repeat customers convert more often, they have a higher average order value than first time buyers.
 This means that your repeat customers are buying more from your store more often!